eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Quality Assurance.md

 ### Security Testing

 - **Objectives:** Security testing ensures the continuous security, integrity, and resilience of the EUDI Wallet applications throughout their lifecycle.
 By integrating automated and manual security testing within a Secure Software Development Life Cycle (SDLC) and aligning with OWASP MASVS and MASTG standards, the framework enables early detection and remediation of vulnerabilities.
 It combines code analysis, penetration testing, and vulnerability management using tools such as SonarQube, OWASP Dependency-Check, and DefectDojo to maintain compliance with recognized security standards and safeguard user trust in the EUDI Wallet ecosystem.
-- **Requirements and Specifications:** The Security Requirements and Specifications can be found [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application/blob/milestone/2025.Q4/doc/security/EUDI-Wallet-NiScy_Security_Requirements_and_Controls_Documentation.md).
+- **Requirements and Test Specifications:** The Security Requirements and Security Test Specifications can be found [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application/blob/milestone/2025.Q4/doc/security/EUDI-Wallet-NiScy_Security_Requirements_and_Controls_Documentation.md).
 - **Tools:** [Security Testing Tools](#-test-tools).

 ---